Westo: History

-Virginia established a trading relationship with the Westo, exchanging firearms for Indian slaves.
-When the Westo migrated to the Savannah River, they quickly became known for their military power and their slave raids on other tribes.
-Before their destruction, the Westo wreaked havoc on the Spanish missionary provinces of Guale and Mocama.
-On July 20, 1661, a Westo war party canoed down the Altamaha River and destroyed the Spanish mission of Santo Domingo de Talaje near present-day Darien, Georgia.
+By 1659, the Westo had migrated from Virginia to the homeland of the old Ocute (La Tama) chiefdom near the present-day city of Macon.
+The Spanish in that year said they were attacking Indian tribes in the northern part of the Spanish colony.
+The Westo wreaked havoc on the Spanish missionary provinces of Guale and Mocama.
+In one raid, on July 20, 1661, a Westo war party canoed down the Altamaha River and destroyed the Spanish mission of Santo Domingo de Talaje near present-day Darien, Georgia.
 Florida governor Alonso de Aránguiz y Cortés sent troops to what is now St. Simons, Georgia to guard against further raids.
+As the Spanish prohibited selling guns to Indians, the better-armed Westos were successful in preying on other Indian tribes.